benracine/drones-polar/README.md

 ## Quick Start

-This can be run with a simple `cargo run`
+This can be run with a simple `cargo run`.